 When your credit score goes down after you pay off a credit card, it's typically because you closed your account.
 Why?
 Once again, it boils down to utilization.

 Credit utilization decreases when you pay off credit card balances.
 But this only works if your total available credit stays the same.

 When you close a credit card, you lose access to that credit line.
 This means your total available credit decreases.
 If you have balances on your remaining credit cards, a decrease in your total available credit can cause your utilization rate to rise.

-Happily, you don't have to choose between paying down high-interest debt and your credit score -- you should almost always see an improvement in your score when you pay off credit card debt.
-It's hard to predict how much your credit score will change, but hopefully this guide helps you estimate the potential change.
+Happily, you don't have to choose between paying down high-interest debt and your credit score.
+When you pay off credit card debt, you almost always see an improvement in your credit score.
+It's hard to predict how much your credit score will change, but hopefully, this guide helps you estimate the potential change.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.